These Christmas lights in Thessaloniki!

-This year, according to the mayor, Aristotelous Square becomes a meeting point, a place to take photos, interact with the decor and enjoy the sunset.
+This year, Aristotelous Square becomes a meeting point, a place to take photos, interact with the decor and enjoy the sunset.
 The Christmas scene will consist of the classic Christmas tree, illuminated cubes and "mirror" trees.
 Natural Christmas trees with fairy lights will surround the whole scene.

 Straight up, behind Venizelos Statue on Egnatia street, Dikastirion Square will be the heart of this year's celebrations.

 The traditional Christmas market of the city will be set up for the first time in the Dikastirion Square, where you can taste local delicacies, such as "salepi", a warm beverage from Salep flour.

 It will incorporate a theme park with Santa Claus for children, activities and fairy tales.
 There will also be many events and activities for young people.